Take a gander at our FTC disclosure opus here. Updated Nov 5, 2025, this article contains one or more maps ...

 It's hard not to laugh.
 In fact, it's impossible.
 This man won't stop talking and while Jon isn't even making eye contact, he continues responding with "Uh-huh.
 Uh-huh."

-Back on the road, we're pretty amped about the upcoming Triple Nickel, an infamous thirty four mile stretch between Chesterhill and Zanesville (see map above).
-Upon reaching the start, we find that much of it is closed off for repaving.
+Back on the road, we're pretty amped about the upcoming Triple Nickel, an infamous thirty-four-mile stretch between Chesterhill and Zanesville (see map above).
+On a Beckley to Columbus itinerary, it's a highlight.
+Upon reaching the start, we find crews have closed much of it for repaving.
 We'll be needing a bit of map work to compensate.

 Jon's "Plan B" is just as fun ...

-After all's said and done, we begin another relaxed cruise to Columbus via US 33.
-I elect to take a detour through my home town of Canal Winchester, hoping to connect with someone I know or reminisce about my childhood if only for a moment.
+After we finish everything, we begin another relaxed cruise to Columbus via US 33.
+The Beckley to Columbus arc starts to wind down as city signs grow familiar.
+I elect to take a detour through my hometown of Canal Winchester, hoping to connect with someone I know or reminisce about my childhood, if only for a moment.
 This town fights to remain recognizable.

 They say everything changes, that it's how development works in a world of "progress".
 When you choose to build paper thin mansions on the farms of yesteryear, some might suggest that all you're really doing is subtracting purity from an otherwise historic environment one bit at a time.
 I often miss the town I remember Canal Winchester to be but having seen so much outside of it, I take pleasure in knowing that those I grew up with are doing all that they can to help outsiders understand what's important around here.

 Chin up, CW.
-I remember the unkept rural yards, popsicles, playing in the sprinklers, muscle cars and sneaking out at night for a bike ride along Slough Road all the way into Lithopolis.
+I remember the unkempt rural yards, popsicles, playing in the sprinklers, muscle cars and sneaking out at night for a bike ride along Slough Road all the way into Lithopolis.

 After rolling gangster style through the intersection of High Street and Waterloo, I flip the bird at Buffalo Wild Wings and ride on to my sister's house downtown.
-This is no time for darkness.
+Beckley to Columbus complete, this is no time for darkness.
 We're ready for pizza, adult tonics and deep reflection on one great day's events.

 Ready for more?
 Day Eight: Columbus to Greenfield